GRIDAPPSD/pyvvo/tests/models/README.md

 Test file to ensure we get the expected results when parenting a meter to a substation, and then subsequently parenting a recorder to the meter.
-So that tests can run this with both the tape and mysql modules, the recorder itself and tape/mysql modules will be left out.
+So that tests can run this with both the tape and mysql modules, the recorder itself and tape/mysql modules are not included.

+### test_three_phase_inverter_output.glm
+Test file used in proving/confirming that a three phase inverter's P_Out and Q_Out properties are three phase.

 ### test_zip.glm
 Model with a variety of ZIP loads.
 Used to ensure zip.py behaves in the